Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Memory

 \paragraph{Textual Memory} Textual memory stores user-related information in natural language form, typically by summarizing multi-turn interactions into concise and interpretable units.
-Because such representations preserve rich semantics and align naturally with the input–output format of LLMs, textual memory has become the dominant choice for personalized agents across diverse tasks \citep{zhang2025survey}.
-However, effective textual memory design faces two key challenges: defining appropriate segmentation boundaries and capturing comprehensive user-related information.
-Early approaches often relied on rigid turn-level or session-level segmentation, which frequently misaligned with the semantic units of dialogue and resulted in fragmented retrieval.
-To address this, recent work has explored more flexible, topic-coherent segmentation strategies.
-For instance, SeCom \citep{pan2025memory} and RMM \citep{tan2025prospect} partition conversations into semantically coherent segments, enabling memory units to reflect stable conversational topics rather than arbitrary boundaries.
-Nemori \citep{nan2025nemori} further improves segmentation accuracy by using a boundary detector to group entire interactions into coherent episodes, preserving the integrity of user intent.
-Beyond segmentation, many systems enrich textual memory with auxiliary attributes such as timestamps, topic labels, and user personality \citep{liu2023think,xu2025mem,memobase}.
-For example, CAIM \citep{westhausser2025caim} introduces a tagging system that stores events with tuples of related tags, inductive thoughts, and timestamps.
-MemoryBank \citep{zhong2024memorybank} and PersonaAgent \citep{zhang2025personaagent} adopt hierarchical summarization to model multi-level event structure and dynamic personality shifts, simulating the multi-component structure of human memory and enabling more coherent and human-like personalized interaction.
-MemInsight \citep{salama2025meminsight} is an autonomous memory augmentation approach that employs an attribute mining module to extract structured, semantically meaningful attributes from input dialogues.
-Several recent works draw inspiration from human memory systems \citep{shan2025cognitive,zhang2025prime}.
-These systems typically distinguish between semantic memory and episodic memory \citep{liu2025echo,pink2025position,long2025seeing}.
-MIRIX \citep{wang2025mirix} proposes an architecture with six specialized memory components (core, episodic, semantic, procedural, resource, and knowledge vault) organized hierarchically.
-Mem-$\alpha$ \citep{wang2025mem} proposes an architecture with core, semantic, and episodic memory modules, combined with an RL framework that teaches agents to manage complex memory through interaction and feedback.
-MemWeaver \citep{yu2025memweaver} combines temporal and semantic dimensions across behavioral-level and cognitive-level memory to jointly represent user actions and long-term preferences.
-Collectively, these techniques advance textual memory toward richer representations, more coherent segmentation, and multi-level organization, allowing personalized agents to retain user-relevant details more faithfully and capture both explicit and implicit signals with higher accuracy.
+Because such representations preserve rich semantics and align naturally with the input--output format of LLMs, textual memory has become a common choice for personalized agents across diverse tasks \citep{zhang2025survey}.
+Its design mainly involves two key challenges: determining the granularity of memory units through appropriate segmentation, and preserving user-relevant information accurately within those units.
+Early approaches often relied on rigid turn-level or session-level segmentation, which could fragment semantically coherent interactions and hinder retrieval.
+Recent work therefore explores more flexible, topic-consistent segmentation strategies.
+For example, SeCom \citep{pan2025memory} and RMM \citep{tan2025prospect} partition conversations into semantically coherent segments, while Nemori \citep{nan2025nemori} further improves segmentation by detecting episode boundaries and preserving the integrity of user intent.
+Once appropriate memory units are formed, a second challenge is to preserve user-relevant information faithfully and compactly.
+Many systems augment textual memory with auxiliary attributes such as timestamps, topic labels, and user personality \citep{liu2023think,xu2025mem,memobase}.
+For instance, CAIM \citep{westhausser2025caim} augments memory entries with tags, inductive thoughts, and timestamps, while MemInsight \citep{salama2025meminsight} extracts structured semantic attributes from dialogue for richer memory augmentation.
+More recently, some works draw inspiration from human memory systems by introducing multi-level organizations that distinguish semantic and episodic memory \citep{liu2025echo,pink2025position,long2025seeing}.
+For example, MIRIX \citep{wang2025mirix} adopts a hierarchically organized multi-component memory architecture, and Mem-$\alpha$ \citep{wang2025mem} combines core, semantic, and episodic memory with reinforcement learning for memory management.
+Overall, these efforts move textual memory toward more coherent segmentation, more faithful preservation of user-relevant content, and better support for long-term personalization.